-You can keep food safely in the freezer for years, in theory, as long as it has stayed frozen the whole time.
-However, the taste and texture of food changes if it’s frozen for too long, so you might well find that it’s not very nice to eat.
+You can keep food safely in the freezer for years as long as it stays frozen the whole time.
+But the taste and texture of food changes if it’s frozen for too long, so you might well find that it’s not very nice to eat.

 You can check any instructions on food labels or in your freezer’s handbook (if you don’t have this anymore, you might be able to find it online) to see how long food should be frozen.

-For safety, it's OK to freeze most raw or cooked foods providing you do the following things:
+It's safe to freeze most raw or cooked foods providing you:

 - freeze it before the 'use by' date

 - follow any freezing or thawing instructions on the label

 - thaw it in the fridge so that it doesn't get too warm.
 Or, if you intend to cook it as soon as it's defrosted, you could defrost it in a microwave

 - try to use it within one to two days after it’s been defrosted – it will go off in the same way as if it were fresh

 - cook food until it's steaming hot all the way through

 When frozen meat and fish (and some other foods) thaw, lots of liquid can come out of them.
 If you’re defrosting raw meat or fish, this liquid will spread bacteria to any food, plates or surfaces that it touches.
 Keep the meat and fish in a sealed container at the bottom of the fridge, so that it can't touch or drip onto other foods.